There's more than just a hidden trailer in the new 'Westworld' trailer

 For now, the Westworld visitor site loads to an opaque black screen displaying this message:

-Over that message is possibly Logan (Ben Barnes) or young William (Jimmi Simpson) saying, "Your world was built for me.
+Over that message you hear a voice, possibly Logan (Ben Barnes) or young William (Jimmi Simpson) saying, "Your world was built for me.
 People like me, not for you."
 And Dolores (Evan Rachel Wood) replying, "Then someone ought to burn it clean."

-(Reddit users say it's the exchange from season one, episode nine, but I think it looks and sounds more like William.
+(Reddit users say it's the exchange from season 1, episode 9, but I think it looks and sounds more like William.
 See?
 OK, try this one.)

 In any case, clicking Recall on the page takes you to what, at first, looks like the normal Westworld visit page.
-Glitches quickly take over, though, and you get a look at some bits of the new trailer as well as some Aeden issues.
+Glitches quickly take over, though, and you get a look at some bits of the new trailer, as well as some of Aeden's issues.

 Then comes the fun part.
-IF you can get "past" the loop of the two talking, you get the real treasures.
+If you can get "past" the loop of the two talking, you get the real treasures.
+(Update: You can toggle the glitches by pressing Shift.)

+The following screens show that the hosts are firmly in control now.
+Where previously there were informational screens about what you could expect when you visit the park, now there are only seriously threatening messages.

 Delos is leaking

-Well, that's all I've found for now, have you seen more?
-I'll be back later with updates as often as I see them, so stay tuned!
+Well, that's all I've found for now.
+Have you seen more?
+I'll be back with updates as as I see them, so stay tuned.
 In the meantime, be sure to subscribe here to our Monday newsletters dedicated solely to Westworld and writing by yours truly.

 This piece is being updated as fast as Aeden is disintegrating and the hosts are taking over.
 (Find cover.
 Stay safe.)